This article covers:

 Filters are used to limit the information displayed to users of PPO.
 Examples of filters include only showing open tasks, only showing projects in the financial programme, only showing tasks planned to start in the next five days, and so on.
 This article deals with the basic methods for setting up a filter and these steps can be applied to all types of filters (for more information on the types of filters, see the following knowledge base article) and in all business rules (for more information on business rules, see the following knowledge base article).

-To add a filter, click on the Add Filter icon (funnel with a green plus).
-This icon will be available everywhere a filter can be applied, such as on report parameters, list pages and the filter functionality within the administration module.
+To add a filter, click on the Add Filter icon.
+This icon will be available everywhere a filter can be applied, such as on report parameters and the filter functionality within the administration module.

-To edit an existing filter, click on the Edit Filter icon (funnel with a pencil).
+To edit an existing filter, click on the Edit Filter icon (a pencil).
 This icon will be available everywhere a filter has been applied.

 The steps to set up a new filter are as follows:

 1. Specify a filter name.
 The filter name should be descriptive enough to indicate the purpose of the filter.